CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/troubleshooting-your-canbus.rst

 Diagnosing the Problem
 ----------------------

-Once you identified that it's an issue with your wiring, the next step is identifying where the problem is occuring.
+Once you identified that it's an issue with your wiring, the next step is identifying where the problem is occurring.
 Is it (not a checklist, but these are often causes)?

 - A bad crimp in a connector?
 - Bad strip so copper wire is not touching the inside of the connector?